doughty247/easyos/README.md

 **A home server you can set and forget.**

 Install it once.
 Add your apps.
 Stop worrying about it.
-Updates won't break things.
-If something goes wrong, undo it from the boot menu.
+If something breaks, easeOS notices and fixes it.
+If an update goes wrong, it rolls back automatically.

 <p align="center">
   <img src="https://img.shields.io/badge/NixOS_24.11-5277C3?style=flat-square&logo=nixos" alt="NixOS 24.11">